exercism/java/docs/INSTALLATION.md

 5. Select "Gradle" > "Gradle Project" as your import source.

-6. Browse the directory containing the exercise fetched during the step 1 to the "Project root directory:".
+6. Browse to the directory containing the exercise fetched during the step 1 to a text field labeled "Project root directory".

 7. Hit the button labeled "Finish".

-To me it seems that the simple way of doing things is, as usual, the better way of doing things.
-The only caveat I've found this far is that you have to run `gradle eclipse` every time you change something affecting Eclipse.
+It seems that the simple way of doing things is, as usual, the better way of doing things.
+The only caveat is that you have to run `gradle eclipse` every time you change something affecting Eclipse.

-For most exercises there is no need to ever touch build.gradle or anything else besides the source files, so this looks like a minor hassle not often encountered.
+For most exercises there is no need to ever touch build.gradle or anything else besides the source files; so, there is no need to constantly run `gradle eclipse`.